Heat of Vaporization Definition

 ΔHvap = ΔUvap + pΔV

-Where ΔUvap is the difference in internal energy between the vapor phase and the liquid phase (ΔUvap = Hvapor – Hliquid), and pΔV is the word done against the ambient pressure.
+Where ΔUvap is the difference in internal energy between the vapor phase and the liquid phase (ΔUvap = Hvapor – Hliquid), and pΔV is the work done against the ambient pressure.